petereberle/petereberle/projects.md

 # Arts in Health
 * ![](images/aih_fin.jpg)
 * [Arts in Health: First Aid Art Kits](https://artwalla.com/artshealth) is a local intiative founded by [Augusta Sparks Farnum](http://augustasparks.com), an artist in Walla Walla, Washington.
-In partnership with Providence St. Mary Medical Center, Augusta coordinated with other local artists to make art kits and prompts for COVID-19 patients in hospital and home quarantine.
+In partnership with Providence St. Mary Medical Center, Augusta recruited other local artists to make art kits and prompts for COVID-19 patients in hospital and home quarantine.
 She approached ArtWalla to create an online component to house the video portion of the art kits.

 	I built a static page and UI on artwalla.com to serve as the organization's website, tutorial archive and donation portal.